A community-based infrastructure to target patients and populations in need

 Other awards and recognition include:

 - $9 Million Federal Grant for Children’s Health Innovations - February 23, 2010

 - Invitation for L. Allen Dobson Jr., MD to testify before the U.S. Senate Committee on Health, Education, Labor and Pensions -- January 22, 2009 (download testimony at right).

-- Community Care of Southern Piedmont's (CCoSP) recognition as a Beacon Community.
-Click here for more information on the program, including a video featuring CCoSP -- May 4, 2010
+- Community Care of Southern Piedmont's (CCoSP) recognition as a Beacon Community - May 2010